wcfrobert/ezbolt/README.md

     $$\theta = atan2(\frac{P_y}{P_x})$$

 2. Now calculate eccentricity and its x and y components.
 We can use $e_x$ and $e_y$ to locate the point of applied load (let's call this point P).
 We know the line P-ICR is perpendicular to the load vector orientation, hence $\theta+90^o$.
 Note that figures within ICR tables in AISC steel manual is misleading.
-It seems to imply no vertical eccentricity ($$e_y = 0$$), yet such an assumption would make the load vector non-orthogonal to the ICR.
+It seems to imply no vertical eccentricity ($e_y = 0$), yet such an assumption would make the load vector non-orthogonal to the ICR.

     $$e = \frac{M_z}{P}$$